Paularossi/AdDownloader/README.md

 Once the CLI tool is running, more instructions and questions will appear in the cmd/terminal that will guide the API call.

-For further help see the AdDownloader [documentation](https://addownloader.readthedocs.io/en/latest/index.html).
+For further help and additional functionalities see the [AdDownloader documentation](https://addownloader.readthedocs.io/en/latest/index.html).

 ## Contributing
-To contribute to this project...
+The AdDownloader project is released with a [Contributor Code of Conduct](https://github.com/Paularossi/AdDownloader/blob/main/LICENSE.txt).
+By contributing to this project, you agree to abide by its terms.
+To contribute, follow the "forg-and-pull" Git workflow:
+1. Fork the repo on GitHub and create your branch from `master`
+2. Clone the project to your own machine
+3. Commit changes to your own branch
+4. Push your work back up to your fork
+5. Submit a Pull Request so that we can review your changes

 ## License
 This project is licensed under the GNU General Public License v3.0.
 You can read the license [here](https://github.com/Paularossi/AdDownloader/blob/main/LICENSE.txt).